 In addition to their right of appeal, unsuccessful candidates will be offered the opportunity to be placed on a waiting list.
 This list will be maintained in order of the oversubscription criteria set out above and not in the order in which applications are received or added to the list.
-Waiting lists for admission will operate throughout the school year.
-Names will be removed from the waiting list on 31st August 2020 unless applicants request in writing to remain on the list.
+Waiting lists for admission will operate throughout the school year and will be held open until 30th July 2022 unless applicants request in writing to remain on the list.
 Inclusion in the school's waiting list does not mean that a place will eventually become available.